JPWestley/targets_demo_DNA_composition/README.md

 # R targets package demonstration: DNA sequence composition.

-This pipeline takes .fna files as input, and gets the nucleotide, dinucelotide, and trinucleotide frequencies, as well as dinucelotide and trinucleotide transition matrices.
-Additionally it produces the transition matrices as heatmaps for easy visual inspection, as well as a column plot of nucleotide frequencies for all input genomes.
+This pipeline takes .fna files as input, and gets the nucleotide frequencies for them, and then produces a column plot of these nucleotide frequencies.

 ## Getting started
 This pipeline was built in R version 4.2.2.
 It has not been tested with other versions of R. It additoinally requires Rstudio.
 To use, clone this git repo by entering the following into the command line: